gameofthieves/back-end/README.md

 * **Thief Recruiter:** Can cause one town-aligned player to become a thief.
 Ability can only be used once a game.
 The recruiter cannot be blocked by the jailor.
 If recruitment is successful, the targeted player will receive notification that s/he has become a thief at the next day phase, and the targeted player's night action for the current night will not take effect.

 # Commands
+The format of the following commands is the command entered by a user, followed by the printed response in their terminal window (represented by code blocks).
 ## General
 **`@about`** Describes the basic game mechanics to users to help those unfamiliar udnerstand the flow of the game.
 ```